wouterpotters/castorapi/README.md

 # castor-python
 Python API client to fetch data from Castor EDC

+### Installing
+Download (https://github.com/wouterpotters/castor-python/archive/master.zip) or clone the repository and add the files in your python directory.
+Then import the Castor_api to your python script using: `from castor_api import Castor_api`

 ### Usage
 First, make sure that save the client and secret from your Castor account in seperate *client* and *secret* files (without line endings) in a private folder on your PC.
 Do not share these files with anyone.